hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/73__shrImallalitAlAlitaH.md

 brahman present in jIvanmukta is not charama. charama means final, after which there is no appearance if duality, not even as mithyA or one with you.

-​You may not find this term in bhAShyam.
+You may not find this term in bhAShyam.
 It may have surfaced after facing objections from others/or vedAntins themselves.
 It is not essential that bhAShyam could always be supported by repeating terms used by bhAShyakAra only.